 “Not much,” says Field.
-“The results need to be evaluated by your doctor or midwife and then presented to you.
+“The results must be evaluated by your doctor or midwife and then presented to you.
 It can be hard to have the technician looking at the screen and not really say much, but that’s how it’s done.”

 In some cases, you’ll be told about concerns during the scan.
-During her third pregnancy, Van Delst went in for an ultrasound at 17 weeks.
-Part way through the exam, the technician said “I’ll be right back” and returned with a doctor.
+During her third pregnancy, Van Delst underwent an ultrasound at 17 weeks.
+Partway through the exam, the technician said, “I’ll be right back,” and returned with a doctor.
 The doctor looked at the ultrasound images and pointed out some potential problems with the baby’s heart.
 “I have to admit I watch the technician’s face for any clues that she might be concerned because I know they wouldn’t tell me,” says Van Delst.

-The possible heart problem also resolved itself, and Van Delst’s baby girl is now seven years old and perfectly healthy since.
+The possible heart problem also resolved itself, and Van Delst’s baby girl is now seven years old and perfectly healthy.

 Sometimes, the ultrasound technician is not able to find a heartbeat and sees signs that your baby may have died in utero.
-Usually in these situations a doctor will be brought in right away to confirm the diagnosis and discuss options with you.
+Usually, in these situations, a doctor will be brought in immediately to confirm the diagnosis and discuss options with you.
 You may, in fact, have gone in for an ultrasound because you suspected this might be the case.

 A previous version of this article was published on June 6, 2009.

 Keep up with your baby's development, get the latest parenting content and receive special offers from our partners